Boyars of Moldavia and Wallachia

 The boyars of Moldavia and Wallachia were the nobility of the Danubian Principalities of Moldavia and Wallachia.
 The title was either inherited or granted by the Hospodar, often together with an administrative function.
 The boyars held much of the political power in the principalities and, until the Phanariote era, they elected the Hospodar.

-As such, until the 19th century, the system oscillated between an oligarchy and an autocracy with the power concentrated in the hospodar's hands.
+As such, until the 19th century, the system oscillated between an oligarchy and an autocracy with power concentrated in the Hospodar's hands.

+History

 Origins

 During the Middle Ages, Romanians lived in autonomous communities called obște which mixed private and common ownership, employing an open field system.

 The private ownership of land gained ground In the 14th and 15th centuries, leading to differences within the obște towards a stratification of the members of the community.

-The name of the "boyars" (boier in Romanian; the institution being called boierie) was patented from the Russian Empire, which had significant power and influence over Moldavia.

-The creation of the feudal domain in which the landlords were known as boyars, was mostly through danii ("donations") system: the hospodars gave away whole villages to military servants, usurping the right of property of the obște.
+The creation of the feudal domain in which the landlords were known as boyars, was mostly through danii ("donations") system: the Hospodars gave away whole villages to military servants, usurping the right of property of the obște.

 By the 16th century, the few remaining still-free villages were forcefully taken over by boyars, while some people were forced to agree to become serfs (see Serfdom in Moldavia and Wallachia) due to hunger, invasions, high taxes, debts, which further deteriorated the economic standing of the free peasants.

 Apart from the court boyars and the military elite, some boyars ("countryside boyars") arose from within the villages, when a leader of the obște (usually called knyaz) swore fealty to the hospodar and becoming the landlord of the village.